stefanoborini/stefanoborini.github.io/_posts/2019-10-27-building-my-own-keyboard-part-7.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UdCWe9osWNg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This means that I will have to redesign the board, and I will take the chance of isolating the 3x5 part from the rest.
+This means that I will have to redesign the board, and I will hopefully take the chance of isolating the 3x5 part from the rest.
 This will give me better reuse, because I can use the same board both on the left and on the right.
 I will however be careful with the wiring, because the right part actually associates to live keys that the Holtek controller monitors, and the left part